Oracle EBS (Enterprise Business Suite) is licensed as follows:

 How to audit Oracle EBS Licensing?

-We recommend using the Oracle LMS Collection Tool, Oracle’s audit method.
+We recommend using Oracle’s LMS Collection Tool, an audit method.
 Firms like Redress Compliance have the expertise to analyze the scripts’ outputs.

 What is an Oracle EBS Bundle?

-Oracle EBS Bundle is a Custom Application Suite in which you add different EBS modules to a customized license based on the end customer’s requirements.
+Oracle EBS Bundle is a Custom Application Suite that allows you to add different EBS modules to a customized license based on the end customer’s requirements.
 The customer then receives a “unique” license name.